Best Massage Chairs for Sports Recovery

 What matters most for recovery

-Timing: 30 to 90 minutes post-training is the right window.
+Rhythmic calf and foot compression mimics compression recovery boots and is as important as the roller work for lower-body athletes.
+Use the 30 to 90 minute post-training window.
 Avoid deep roller work immediately after a hard session when acute inflammation is at its peak.

 AmaMedics Hilux 4D